PyO3/pyo3/guide/src/class.md

 ways how to override name.

 If function name starts with `get_` or `set_` for getter or setter respectively.
 Descriptor name becomes function name with prefix removed.
-This is useful in case os rust's special keywords like `type`.
+This is useful in case of rust's special keywords like `type`.

 ```rust